insertish/Portfolio/posts/website-launch.md

 ###### A Project Page

 The site is built with next.js and everything is designed in order to allow me to do a static export and just upload it on to my web server.
 You can see the [project details here](/project/website) or the [repository here](https://gitlab.insrt.uk/insert/website).
+All the posts and project descriptions are rendered using Markdown to make my life easier.